Sylvexia/personal_research/12-10_Personal_Research.md

 # TODO:
-- self sustained MNIST in project

 - what does affine lower to?
-	- cf does not work? or lowering to the cf part.
+	- `cf` does not work? or lowering to the `cf` part.
 - Generate data or get the data
-- FuncToLLVM difference
+- `FuncToLLVM` difference
+- Design a experiment
+	- Load data set

 - Mnist input: [1 , 1 , 28 , 28]